-Dr. Jerry Held practices general internal medicine.
-He accepts Molina Healthcare and Medicare insurance.
-He graduated from the University of California, San Diego (UCSD), School of Medicine and then he performed his residency at West Los Angeles VA Medical Center.
+Dr. Jerry Held specializes in general internal medicine and practices in El Cajon, CA. Dr. Held accepts Molina Healthcare and Medicare insurance.
+His education and training includes medical school at the University of California, San Diego (UCSD), School of Medicine and residency at West Los Angeles VA Medical Center.

 Conditions / Treatments

 Medicare Patient Conditions

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.